junzis/contrail-or-not/readme.md

-# Contrail Optimization and Analysis
+# Code and scripts for the "contrail, or not contrail" paper

 This repository contains the code processing pipeline for the analyses presented in the paper associated with the paper: **Contrail, or not contrail, that is the question: the “feasibility” of climate-optimal routing**.